- Growing Blueberries in Containers Might Be Your Best Choice for Growing Blueberries

 When growing blueberries in containers, you can fertilize them with the same blueberry fertilizers that you’d use for blueberries planted in the ground.

 One other caution about growing blueberries in containers: don’t let the roots freeze.

-Blueberries are cold hardy plants – the most cold tolerant lowbush varieties will survive extremely frigid temperatures.
-But your container plants will be vulnerable to sustaining freeze damage to the roots during very low temperatures because they don’t have the protective insulating effect of the ground.
+It’s true that blueberries are cold hardy plants – the most cold tolerant lowbush varieties will survive extremely frigid temperatures.
+But your container plants will be vulnerable to sustaining freeze damage to the roots during very low temperatures because they don’t have the protective insulating effect of the ground surrounding them.

 Another alternative is to dig a container-sized hole in the ground, and put your container in the hole during cold weather (or for the entire winter if you wish).

 Your Container-Grown Blueberries Will Provide a Feast